-Apple Music is a favorite music streaming application amongst Apple fans.
-It offers a catalog of 45 million songs and works with iTunes app on Android, macOS, iOS, Sonos, Windows, and the web.
+Apple Music is the favorite music streaming application amongst Apple fans.
+It offers a catalog of 45 million songs and works with the iTunes app on Android, macOS, iOS, Sonos, Windows, and the web.
 Unlike the above music services, it does not offer a free plan, but you may find a trial option from time to time.

-Like Google Play Music, it syncs everything in your iTunes library, thus enabling you to see all the music in one place, from any device.
+Like Google Play Music, it syncs everything in your iTunes library, thus enabling you to see all the music in one place from any device.
 Apple Music gives you a three-month trial period (at the time of writing), and after the trial, you must opt for one of its paid plans to continue using it.

 5. Amazon Music

 Amazon Music is a comparatively new entrant in the field of music streaming that offers a library of just 2 million songs.
-It works on multiple platforms including Android, Fire OS, macOS, iOS, Windows, and the web.
+It works on multiple platforms, including Android, Fire OS, macOS, iOS, Windows, and the web.
 It comes with Amazon Prime subscription, and thus, it is not free, like Apple Music, but you can get a trial some or the other time.

 Amazon Music features curated playlists and personalized music stations.
 Another of its essential features is support for Alexa-powered devices, so you can just say “Alexa, play a song” to listen to music.
-It also showcases new and popular music releases but does not avail a feature to upload and sync music, unlike above two services.
+It also showcases new and popular music releases but does not avail a feature to upload and sync music, unlike the above two services.

 Amazon Music costs you more if you are not already subscribed to Amazon Prime.
 Also, it hosts a smaller music library in comparison to others (if you have not opted for its ‘Amazon Music Unlimited’ plan), especially Apple Music.
-Lastly, it mostly comes with a 30-day free trial, after which, you must select a plan to continue using it.
+Lastly, it mostly comes with a 30-day free trial, after which you must select a plan to continue using it.